elamperti/dotfiles/bundles/about-bundles.md

   * **Why do you return the bundle _name_ and _description_ using just `echo` but the rest of the functions use `send_cmd`?**

   Name and description are reduced to a simple echo to make the script easy to read.
-Afterwards, the `send_cmd` calls are there to send all the given commands through a file descriptor (leaving STDOUT and STDERR where they were), so when the bundle script is called it's easy to separate and execute the given commands.
+Afterwards, the `send_cmd` calls are there to send all the given commands through a file descriptor (leaving STDOUT and STDERR where they were), so when the bundle script is called it's easy to separate and execute the given commands in the context of the setup script.

   * **How do I enqueue packages properly?**